Education

 WebGPU makes it possible

-The physics requires solving a Poisson equation at every timestep — a large linear system across 64,800 grid cells.
+All of this physics requires solving a Poisson equation at every timestep — a large linear system across 230,400 grid cells — plus temperature advection, salinity transport, Ekman wind-driven heat transport, radiative transfer, cloud parameterization, and ice dynamics.
 On CPU, this is barely interactive.
-WebGPU compute shaders make it smooth.
-The entire pipeline — timestep integration, Jacobi iteration for the Poisson solver, temperature advection, boundary enforcement — runs on the GPU in parallel.
+WebGPU compute shaders make it smooth, running five GPU compute shaders per timestep with Red-Black SOR for the Poisson solve.

 For browsers without WebGPU support, the simulator falls back to a CPU implementation.
 It’s slower but still functional.
 A badge in the corner tells you which backend you’re using.